ABOUT US

 Instructor

 Steven’s life journey in Emergency Services started in his young adult life as a member of St. John Ambulance Brigade where he contributed countless volunteer hours providing standby medical services at various events.
 This was the start of his passion for Emergency Services, it fueled his fire to want more!
 After high school, Steven completed his Emergency Services Technologist Diploma at Lakeland College where he received his NFPA 1001 level 1 and 2 and EMT-A (now PCP).
 In 2004, Steven was successful in winning the lottery and getting on with a Fire Department in a large municipality in Southern Alberta.
 Through his career with the FD, he had the opportunity to continue his development and become a Hazardous Materials Specialist, Technical Rescue Specialist, and progressed to the rank of Captain.
 His learning and desire to provide services to citizens lead him to a ‘10 year’ part time job as a Primary Care Paramedic with Calgary Metro.
 Steven’s obsession with Emergency Services has been constantly displayed through his life experiences and his drive to learn more.
 Steven describes his career as a lifetime learner.
 He acquired his NFPA 1041 level 2 (fire service instructor) and teaches with passion.
-In 2014, Steven joined Canada Task Force 2 as a Hazardous Materials Specialist and Technical Rescue Specialist.
-In 2020, Steven’s career shifted gears as he secured a day staff position in the FD, leading him to one of four paid staff positions with Canada Task Force 2.
+In 2014, Steven joined one of Canada’s HUSAR teams as a Hazardous Materials Specialist and Technical Rescue Specialist.
+In 2020, Steven’s career shifted gears as he secured a day staff position in the FD, leading him to one of four paid staff positions with the HUSAR team.
 He held this day staff role for a 5 year term that encompassed operations and training of this amazing team.
-His enthusiasm and drive for professionalism was contagious, leading the CAN-TF2 members to a better understanding of Technical Rescue.
-His quotes of “every rescue is a medical call” resonates with members and drives the level of care and teamwork that exists in Canada Task Force 2.
+His enthusiasm and drive for professionalism was contagious, leading members to a better understanding of Technical Rescue.
+His quotes of “every rescue is a medical call” resonates with members and drives the level of care and teamwork.
 He truly believes, “You only get one chance to do the rescue.
 Train Hard, Train Smart, Train Right.”
 Something he just doesn’t say, but instead he executes by his words, demonstration, knowledge, and passion for Technical Rescue!
 On Steven’s time off, he continues his nerd passion for Rope Rescue, Confined Space Rescue, Trench Rescue, and Structural Collapse Rescue.
 It is very uncommon to see him without a Structural Collapse Shoring Guide within arm’s reach at work or on days off.
 He has an amazing wife and 2 awesome daughters that support him beyond words.
 He enjoys his time off with his family camping, doing activities, being daddy taxi, curling during the winter, and cuddling with his two dogs.
 It’s quite obvious, that 4 legged fur friends are Steven’s favorite companions, behind his family of course.
 Oh and Christmas, Christmas is a year round thing for him.
 We won’t hold this against him!!

 MATT STEIN